tictactoe.hash module

 hypothetical states could be:

-: This can be a set of bits representing what cells are taken (by Player 1 or Player 2) or free(unmarked!).
-They can be useful to AI components for avoiding useless computation from having to get the state of eachcell
+GridState: This can be a set of bits representing what cells are taken (by Player 1 or Player 2) or free(unmarked!).
+They can be useful to AI components for avoiding useless computation from having to get the state of eachcell.

 -